kaamil-ahamadh/smart_contracts/MockToken/README.md

 - Having burning of tokens option by any user who have actual balance of MTKN tokens.
 - Having Transfer,Approval and Burn events to listen those events by the subscribers from the blockchain.

 Note: Mock Token (MTKN) is an ERC20 Token.
-Because this token is created in accordance with ERC20 Standards.
+Because this token is created in accordance with EIP-20 - Token Standard.

 ## Deployed on Ethereum Test Network
 - Rinkeby - https://rinkeby.etherscan.io/tx/0x687445d822bf54931d41c76e2af14d59730d8bac7f604f125b692f909dcc6fa0